bubzilla/cloud-memes/README.md

-# weekly-memes
+# cloud-memes
-A repository to contain weekly memes for my games!
+A repository to contain memes for my games!